developer-zebra/developer-zebra-site/src/ppc/2-0/guide/setup/index.md

 4. Network Access Requirements:
    * If required, open incoming and outgoing ports for communication between server and mobile devices through the server firewall.
 The default ports used are:
-        * Data Port 8080 for PPC client to register and upload battery data
+        * Backend Server: Data Port 8080 for PPC client to register and upload battery data
-        * Web Portal Port 8443 for accessing PPC web portal
+        * Web Portal: UI Port 8443 for accessing PPC web portal
    * If required, perform DNS setup to add server IP address to the DNS server.

 5. Hardware Requirements: